moshen/Git-Glog/README.md

 This will probably occur if the log is generated from a large repository or is left completely open ended ( no from... to ).

+Right now the output is piped to `less -R` ( when STDOUT is a tty ).
+FYI.

+## WHY ON EARTH WOULD YOU MAKE THIS?

+Because I thought it would be fun.
+It was.

 ## SUPPORT AND DOCUMENTATION